NLO Massive Event-Shape Differential and Cumulative Distributions: Numerical Algorithms

 The cumulative distribution provides an alternative, numeric way of computing the delta coefficient, that will be used as an additional cross check of our computation in Sec.~\ref{sec:numeric} (see Appendix~\ref{sec:indirect})

-In practice one can compute the one-loop contribution to the cumulative distribution by adding and subtracting the total hadronic cross section $ R_1 (\hat{m})=\Sigma^1_C (e_{\max})$, and then using $1-\Theta(x) = \Theta(-x)$, to obtain the relation
+In practice one can compute the one-loop contribution to the cumulative distribution by adding and subtracting the total hadronic cross section $R_1^C(\hat{m})=\Sigma^1_C (e_{\max})$, and then using $1-\Theta(x) = \Theta(-x)$, to obtain the relation

-The cancellation of IR singularities is already realized in $R_1$ and the integral left over involves only real radiation.
+The functions $R_1^C$ are shown graphically in Fig.~\ref{fig:R1}.
+The cancellation of IR singularities is already realized in $R_1^C$ and the integral left over involves only real radiation.
 Since the Heaviside function limits the $y$ integration on the lower side, the integral is convergent, and consequently can be carried out using standard methods.
 For instance, the MC method described in Sec.~\ref{sec:MC} can be easily adapted by simply summing up the events of all bins with lower endpoint larger larger than $e_c$.

 In the rest of this section we describe a direct method along the lines of Sec.~\ref{sec:differential}.
 We again start with our toy model, namely the event shape defined as the soft limit of another variable: